ferg-dwr/HRL_StoryMap_Embeddings/HRL_SM_TRACKER.md

 ### Panel 2 — More water
 - Extra water sent down the rivers in winter and spring
 - Timed to when young salmon need room to grow and migrate
-- Water at the right moment, not simply more of it
+- Water at the right moment
 - Callback to Screen 5: this is the lifecycle stage that matters

 ### Panel 3 — More room to grow